How to use customer feedback to improve customer experience?

 Think about it that way: a happy customer is a perfect advocate for your brand.
 By embracing a customer-centric approach, you will create a better experience for your existing users, who will be willing to share their good thoughts about a brand they like and influence others.
 88% of potential new consumers read and trust online reviews to determine their purchase, making customer feedback a priceless tool for your business.

 But closing this loop won’t be such an easy task, and you better start by understanding your customer journey profoundly.
+The customer journey starts as early as contacting a potential lead through an email that you found.

 Understanding your customer journey